Anku5hk/Programmers_guide_to_Python/book.md

 ```

 ## 3. Data Structures
+#### Wikipedia suggests </br>
-* Wikipedia "In computer science, a data structure is a data organization, management and storage format that enables efficient access and modification."
+  > In computer science, a data structure is a data organization, management and storage format that enables efficient access and modification.

 Simply put they are used to organize data in a way that it can be stored/retrieved efficiently.
 Data can be data types or even other data structures.
-* Different data structures have their advantages/disadvantages in terms of accessing/storing/removing data speed, so they should be used as per the task/ease.
+Different data structures have their advantages/disadvantages in terms of accessing/storing/removing data speed, so they should be used as per the task/ease.
 They can also be called literal collections.
+In python, you can't/don't need to declare the size of the built-in data structures beforehand, they are dynamically scaled/released automatically in background.
-* **Composite Data Type, Abstract Data Type and Data Structures difference.**
+#### Composite Data Type, Abstract Data Type and Data Structures difference.
   1. Composite Data Types are data structures but not all data structures are composite types.
   2. Abstract Data Type define only the mathematical model of the implementation of a data type i.e they only exist in pseudo code.
   3. Data structure are the coded/coding implementation of a data type i.e they are implemented a programming language's code.
-* In python, you can't/don't need to declare the size of the built-in data structures beforehand, they are dynamically scaled/released automatically in background.
-* Some of the Data structures explained below are [list](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#list), [tuple](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#tuple), [dict](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#dict), [set](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#set), [stack](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#1-stack), [queue](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#2-queue) and [frozenset](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#3-frozenset).
+#### Some of the Data structures explained below are [list](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#list), [tuple](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#tuple), [dict](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#dict), [set](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#set), [stack](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#1-stack), [queue](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#2-queue) and [frozenset](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#3-frozenset).
 ### List
 They are array like implementation in python.
 They are ordered collection of sequence of items, which can be of any data type or object.
 They are Mutable(values can be changed).
 Indexing, Slicing is supported and they are iterable objects(more on this later).
 They are preferred in most use cases.
 Where indexing, looping over some items is required lists are used.
 ```Python